UPSC prelims subject wise weightage 2017/UPSC Prelims 2017 Subject Wise Analysis/Topic Wise UPSC Prelims Questions 2017

 Now, let us look at the subject-wise difficulty level of the questions asked in UPSC Prelims 2017.

 As you can see, the dominating subjects of polity and economy had no hard or tough questions.
 Polity questions were mostly easy.
-Questions on economy were mostly of a medium difficulty level.
-History had most number of hard questions with the number being 6.
-Geography and environment & ecology had most number of medium level questions.
+Questions on the economy were mostly of a medium difficulty level.
+History had the most number of hard questions with the number being 6.
+Geography and environment & ecology had the most number of medium level questions.

 Now, let us come to another part which is perhaps the most discussed aspect of the UPSC prelims paper – the static versus dynamic questions.
 The following graph would reveal that most questions were static, some were dynamic and a few were a mix of both static and dynamic portions in the exam.